tidepool-org/blip/README.md

 This repository uses [Bower](http://bower.io/ 'Bower') to manage its dependencies.
 After cloning the repository, you can install all of the necessary dependencies with `bower install`.

 The module itself is organized in node.js-style (sub-)modules and can be bundled together using [browserify](http://browserify.org/ 'browserify').
-Assuming browserify is installed (run `npm install -g browserify` if not), just run the following from the `js/` directory: `browserify index.js -o bundle.js`.
+Assuming browserify is installed (run `npm install -g browserify` if not), just run the following: `browserify js/index.js -o js/bundle.js`.
+Then run `python -m SimpleHTTPServer` or similar to run the visualization locally and view at http://localhost:8000 in your browser.

 ## Code Philosophy and Organization